viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## Generate stub files

-The easiest way to generate the necessary files for your module is to use the [Viam CLI](/cli/).
+The easiest way to generate the files for your module is to use the [Viam CLI](/cli/).

 ### Generate the camera files

-The CLI module generator generates all the necessary files for one modular resource at a time.
+The CLI module generator generates the files for one modular resource at a time.
 First let's generate the camera component files, and we'll add the sensor code later.

 1. Run the `module generate` command in your terminal: